cagedcrown/ruby-books/README.md

 - [Ruby Flow](http://www.rubyflow.com/)
 - [Ruby Learning](http://rubylearning.com/blog/)

+---

 If you find anything you think would be a great addition to this repo, feel free to create a pull request and/or issue.
-Happy coding!
+You can also follow me on [Twitter: @cagedcrown](http://twitter.com/cagedcrown).